-GYBC is a committed partner to the project and 1/3 of the CPE partnership-however they do not currently have the infrastructure to support this programme of work with key CPE officers already largely based at ESC.
-We would potentially need to encourage CPE officers into new GYBC roles to manage the project which could lead to ESC losing key staff.
+GYBC is a committed partner to the project and 1/3 of the CPE partnershiphowever they do not currently have the infrastructure to support this programme of work with key CPE officers already largely based at ESC.
+The greater proportion of pilot areas are within ESC.
+Should the Chair of the Board be provided by GYBC's Environment Committee it may make presenting recommendations to ESC Cabinet for approval as Lead Authority overly complicated.
+We are likely to have to resubmit this element of the Outline Business Case to the EA for further scrutiny.
+This may cause a delay in the project start.

-Option 3: We do not proceed with the project
+Option 3: To not proceed with the formation of a board.

-Reputationally we would find ourselves in a difficult position with national and local partners if we were to not progress the project and we would need to return funds already paid.
-We would have to explain to our willing communities why we cannot take their plans forward for adaptation and CPE's reputation would also be impacted leading to loss of confidence in wider coastal management initiatives and funding opportunities. we would need to continue to manage the coast in a reactive way which is no longer sustainable and there will be ongoing impacts to local people and the economy as well as a missed opportunity to enhance the environment.
-We also risk losing experienced officers to other more innovative programmes of work elsewhere.
+Reputationally this is potentially challenging.
+Our partners and the EA's assurance team have agreed to a governance structure which places the formation of a project board at its heart.
+This ensures scrutiny and provides confidence to partners and to funders that good governance and scrutiny are fundamental to the project.
+We are likely to have to resubmit this element of the Outline Business Case to the EA for further scrutiny.
+This may cause a delay in the project start.

-4 Reason/s for recommendation

-4.1 The implementation of Option 1, that ESC agrees to Lead the project and approve the OBC will allow the partnership to progress the Resilient Coast Project and attract £8.4M external funding into ESC and GYBC for the most at-risk coastal communities and environments.
+4 Reason/s for recommendation 4.1 The implementation of Option 1, that ESC agrees to the formation of a project board and approves the overall project governance, will allow the partnership to progress the Resilient Coast Project and attract £8.4M external funding into ESC and GYBC for the most at-risk coastal communities and environments.
 The project supports vulnerable, eroding frontages where homes and businesses are at risk and that risk heightens each winter.
 It is therefore essential that we move forward swiftly with identifying new adaptive and resilient options that are technically feasible, environmentally sounds and economically possible.
 It will not always be possible to defend eroding frontages.
 Adaptation pathways will be explored.
 Long-term master-planning is a sensible approach to give people time to adjust and transition to a change.
 The experience of ESC and GYBC local members and officers is aligned with the objectives and ambition of the Coastal resilience programme.
 Our communities are ready for this as they are already engaged and willing to take a new approach to coastal resilience.
 This is seen as a positive project by local people Suffolk Coast Forum and the stakeholder group SCAR (Suffolk Coast Acting for Resilience).
 4.2 ESC through CPE has gathered best practice from coastal projects in East Suffolk such as the Gorleston to Lowestoft Coastal Strategy and the Lowestoft Flood Risk Management Project.
 These projects demonstrate that we can progress schemes to manage erosion risk on a place-by-place basis but it's very resource hungry and we now need a more strategic approach to engage people about broader climate and coastal change messages as well as create the architecture for new innovative approaches so we no longer solely rely on emergency response and short-term solutions.
+These projects and the recently formed Joint Coastal Projects Board, which provides oversight of operational projects in Pakefield, Thorpeness and Corton, provide examples of the benefits of good governance.
+The guidance of those boards have and continues to, provide support to officers and reassurance to communities.
 By taking a more strategic and longer-term approach in Resilient Coasts our communities and partners are reassured that decision making will be based on good evidence and we hope a broader range of options and outcomes can be made available and delivered.